-IPVision’s leadership builds upon deep academic roots at MIT, as well as extensive legal, financial, technical and intellectual property experience.
+IPVision’ s leadership builds upon deep academic roots at MIT, as well as extensive business, legal, financial, technology commercialization and intellectual property experience.

-Joe is a co-founder of IPVision and currently manages strategic operations in Cambridge, MA.
-Since 2011, Joe has been identified as one of the world’s top 300 IP strategists by Intellectual Asset Management (IAM) Magazine.
+Joe is co-founder of IPVision and has been recognized as one of the world’s top 300 IP strategists by Intellectual Asset (IAM) magazine.

 Joe is a recognized visionary in technology startups, with a keen eye for commercializing the latest technology advancements.
 His extensive career has included involvement in entrepreneurship, startup phase companies, business plans, venture capital, corporate governance, and intellectual property strategy.
 He has been involved in the founding of more than 100 companies as a founder, investor, director, legal counsel, or employee, and has advised entrepreneurs, high-growth businesses, and venture capitalists.
 These companies have been in a wide range of technology areas including speech recognition, nanotechnology, energy, IT, computer networking, life science, and biotech.
 As a founding judge for MIT’s $100K Entrepreneurship Competition and a Senior Lecturer at Sloan School of Management at MIT, his passion for cutting edge technology continues to evolve in new directions.
 Joe received his S.B. and S.M. in Management from M.I.T and a juris doctor cum laude from Harvard Law School.
 He practiced law for 17 years, first at Ropes & Gray and then at Sullivan & Worcester as director of the High-Tech/New Ventures Group.

 Hoo-min is a co-founder of IPVision and focuses on high-technology and venture clients from his base in Silicon Valley.